esther-malowa/malowa.github.io/README.md

 5. Run targeted advertising campaigns featuring popular Italian dishes.
 6. Offer incentives for joining, such as a free appetizer or dessert upon sign-up.
 7. Train staff to inform and encourage customers to join the loyalty program.
 8. Celebrate member anniversaries or birthdays with special offers or discounts.

+### Limitations
+I had to remove all decimals in the AverageSpend and WaitTime columns because they would affect the accuracy of my conclusions from the analysis.